MERN-ing-the-midnight-oil/MeepleUp/UPDATE_ENV_WITH_NEW_WEB_APP.md

 5. **Test email verification**:
    - Create a new test account
    - Check the verification email link
-   - It should now have the new API key: `AIzaSyCRFcOxaLQGYPlXCC9kij_BETlpTLkYimk`
+   - It should now have the new API key from your Firebase web app config
    - The link should work without the "API key expired" error

 ## Verify It's Working